cutlersr/iggypop/README.rst

    :alt: MoClo Compatibility

 Two-step assembly
 -------------------

-For target sequences longer than 3 Kb (~18 fragments 250 bp oligos), the frequency of proper assemblies is low enough that it can be better to break the target sequences into smaller step one fragments that are cloned, sequence validated and then used for second step assemblies to yield the final target.
+For target sequences longer than 3 Kb (~16-18 fragments encoded in 250 bp oligos), the frequency of proper assemblies is low enough that it can be more efficient to break the target sequences into smaller step one fragments that are cloned, sequence validated and then used for second step assemblies to yield the final target.
 The `two_step` yaml files have parameters to break a sequence into ~ 1 Kb chunks assembled and cloned with BbsI; the fragments are then assembled into the final sequence using BsmBI in the second step.
 You can change the enzymes used and fragment size in the yaml file if needed.
 The figure below shows the first and last oligos of a 2-step assembly.
 The CDS mode is designed to generate MoClo-compatible CDSs; the gb versions skips the MoClo compatibility.

 .. image:: png/two_step.png
    :alt: Two-step Assembly